cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 If you have methods in your code that use `cc.loader.insertPipe`, `cc.loader.insertPipeAfter`, `cc.loader.appendPipe`, `cc.loader.addDownloadHandlers`, `cc.loader.addLoadHandlers` series APIs to extend the loading process of `cc.loader`, or directly use `cc.loader.assetLoader`, `cc.loader.md5Pipe`, `cc.loader.downloader`, `cc.loader.loader`, `cc.loader.subPackPipe`, here are the detailed alternatives.

 Because `cc.assetManager` is a more general module and no longer inherits from `cc.Pipeline`, `cc.assetManager` no longer implements `cc.handler.insertPipe`, `cc.handler.insertPipeAfter`, `cc.handler.appendPipe`.
-Please replace with the following form.
+Please replace with the following code:

 ```js
 // before